 10. Work with galleries to sell your art

 You can work with galleries to sell your art on your behalf if you are not interested in handling the business side of art, or as an additional channel to complement your own efforts.
 This partnership can give you access to new audiences, including serious art buyers and art collectors.

 Here are a few dos and don’ts when working with galleries:

 ✅ DO check out the gallery’s social media accounts.
 “If you have more followers than that gallery does or that gallery doesn’t have a lot of followers, that may give you pause,” says Ken.
 A gallery should be able to give you a wider exposure than you can get yourself.

-❌ DON’T approach a gallery via social media.
-“You’d be amazed at how many people try to submit to us via Facebook Messenger or tag us in a post on Instagram and ask us to look at their work,” says Ken.
-“While social media is a major focus for us, that’s just not a very professional way to come across if you’re an artist.”
+❌ DON’T approach a gallery via social media (unless they specifically ask for it).
+“While social media is a major focus for us, that’s just not a very professional way to come across if you’re an artist,” says Ken.

 ✅ DO your research and contact only those galleries who represent work in line with your own style.
 “You can’t sell street art to somebody who collects impressionism,” says Ken.